SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     7. It MUST verify that the device in use has no security flaws and reflects the minimum security requirements defined by the Wallet Provider.
     8. It MUST check that the URL in ``iss`` parameter is equal to the URL identifier of Wallet Provider.

-If all checks are passed, Wallet Provider issues a Wallet Attestation with an expiration limited to 24 hours.
+If all checks are passed, Wallet Provider issues a Wallet Assertion with an expiration limited to 24 hours.

-Below an non-normative example of the Wallet Attestation without encoding and signature applied:
+Below an non-normative example of the Wallet Assertion without encoding and signature applied:

 .. code-block::